mspronesti/mspronesti-noshow/README.md

 - 🧑‍💼 Machine Learning Engineer at Amadeus
 - 🎓 M.Sc.
 Computer Science Engineering at Politecnico di Torino :it:
 - ✈  M.Sc.
-Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
+Data Science and Engineering at Institut Eurecom as part of a double degree program :fr:
 - 💻  Mainly interested in Machine Learning, High-performance Computing (HPC), Big Data Engineering and Quantum Software.
 - :penguin: Linux and open-source enthusiast